algolia/instantsearch-ios/doc/src/getting-started.md

 - How to build your interface with Widgets by adding the `Hits` widget
 - How to configure widgets
-- How to specify the look and feel of your cells.
+- How to specify the look and feel of your hit cells.

 ## Help the user understand your results: Highlighting